 Stevie Parle went to Ballymaloe Cookery School in Ireland when he was sixteen and has been cooking professionally ever since.
 He has worked in and run some of London’s top kitchens, including The River Café, Moro and Petersham Nurseries.

-In the same year, Stevie found a permanent home at The Dock Kitchen, his own restaurant situated in designer Tom Dixon’s Portobello Docks showrooms.
-The restaurant has been given four stars by Fay Maschler in the Evening Standard and five stars by AA Gill who described the dishes as ‘faultless’ in the Sunday Times.
+In 2009, Stevie set up The Dock Kitchen, his own restaurant situated in designer Tom Dixon’s Portobello Docks showrooms.
+The restaurant was given four stars by Fay Maschler in the Evening Standard and five stars by AA Gill who described the dishes as ‘faultless’ in the Sunday Times.
 Stevie was named Young Chef of the Year by Observer Food Monthly magazine in 2010.